NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/standards.md

 9. Quality management systems for providers of AI systems, including post-market monitoring processes
 10. Conformity assessment for AI systems.

-The full standardisation request can be found [here](https://single-market-economy.ec.europa.eu/single-market/european-standards/standardisation-requests_en).

-In our audits, Algorithm Audit pays incorporates all of the above aspects except 8.
+In our audits, Algorithm Audit incorporates all of the above aspects, except 8.
 Cybersecurity specifications for AI systems.
-Do you want to learn more about our collaborative efforts?
+Organisations can learn from our technical and normative audits reports that are made [publicly available](/algoprudence/).
+The full standardisation request of the European Commission can be found [here](https://single-market-economy.ec.europa.eu/single-market/european-standards/standardisation-requests_en).

-{{< button button_text="Discuss collaboration" button_link="/knowledge-platform/collaboration/" >}}
+{{< button button_text="Learn more about collaboration" button_link="/knowledge-platform/collaboration/" >}}

 {{< container_close >}}